 There is no denying that salvation is of the Lord.
 He is the author of our salvation.
 He is the finisher of our salvation.
 It is He who gets all the credit for saving us.
-Our decision to approach God in humble repentance merits us nothing.
-Admitting that we are under the curse of sin does not save us.
+Our decision to approach God in humble repentance does not merit us anything.
 God is not under any obligation whatsoever to save us.
 He is compassionate.
 He is merciful.
-Our decision to repent is not the same as His decision to save us.
-Calvinists fallaciously equate these two ideas.
+Our decision to repent is distinguished from His decision to save us.
+These two ideas cannot be equated.
 None of His plans are thwarted because He has given us the ability to either accept or reject Him.
-Faith is the opposite of works (Romans 11:6).
-Atonement is available to all.
-It is applied freely to all who come to Christ by faith.
+That is how He ordained things to be.
+Faith is the antithesis of works (Romans 4:4-5; 11:6).
+Atonement is applied freely to all who come to Christ by faith.
 It is God who regenerates us.
-The gospel itself has sufficient power to draw any sinner to God (Romans 1:16; 1 Corinthians 1:21; Hebrews 4:12).
-To insist otherwise is nonsense and so reduces its power to nothing.
+The gospel itself has sufficient power to draw any sinner to God (Romans 1:16; 1 Corinthians 1:21; Hebrews 4:12).His grace is an absolute necessity.
+The gospel is God's gracious offer of salvation to undeserving sinners.
 Faith is not meritorious, but the antithesis of works (Ephesians 2:8-9).
-Christ's substitutionary atonement is not merely an example to follow, but was actually done for the sins of mankind.
+Christ's substitutionary atonement is not simply an example to follow, but was actually done as atonement for our sins.